 Nilda wanted nothing more than to build a healthy home for her family.
 Air quality issues in her apartment were causing her daughter, Ariana, to have chronic asthma attacks.
 The family’s apartment was also invaded by roaches and mice that came in from the basement.
 Ariana was constantly in the hospital, and the medical bills were piling up.
 “Every time I saw a roach or mice or something like that, it would just drive me crazy,” Nilda says.
 She tried everything to keep the pests away, but nothing worked.

 Christina and her husband, Joe, wanted a healthy home for their family, too.
-Mushrooms were growing in the ceiling of their rental home, and it was making their eldest children Joseph and Jozlyn sick.
-The family moved often, and it wasn’t the first time they found themselves living in an unhealthy home with issues like black mold.
+Mushrooms grew in the ceiling of one of their rental homes, and it made their eldest children Joseph and Jozlyn sick.
+The family moved often, and they often found themselves living in an unhealthy home with issues like black mold.

 Both Nilda and Christina knew having a safe and decent home would significantly improve their children’s health.
 Both women found their solution in Habitat.

-Nilda reached out to New York’s Habitat Greater Newburgh and applied to become a homeowner.
+Nilda reached out to the Habitat Greater Newburgh affiliate in New York and applied to become a homeowner.
 Although her first two applications weren’t approved, she worked diligently with support from Habitat to improve her finances.
 Her third application was approved, and Nilda found herself on the path to homeownership.

 Once Nilda and Ariana moved into their new home three years ago, Ariana’s asthma attacks stopped completely.
 “There were so many things that I had to do to be able to keep my house safe that I no longer have to do,” Nilda says.
 “It took away so many worries that I had, owning my own house.”